CaveStoryModdingCommunity/modding-wiki/wiki/oob-flags.md

 ## Section 3: How did I get these values, and where can more be found.

 First one should note that you can't reach every corner of the executable when working with bits.
-I'm pretty sure this is 90% of the useful values, as others like player velocity, soft quakes, and the dimensions of the current map are practically useless to edit in a pure TSC script, and learning ASM from the community would be a better option to achieve your goals.
+This likely covers about 90% of the useful values, as others like player velocity, soft quakes, and the dimensions of the current map are practically useless to edit in a pure TSC script, and learning ASM from the community would be a better option to achieve your goals.